MicrosoftDocs/fabric-docs/docs/data-factory/connector-microsoft-365.md

 To get started, you must complete the following prerequisites:

-- A tenant account with an active subscription.
-[Create an account for free](https://github.com/microsoft/trident-docs-private-preview/blob/main/docs/placeholder-update-later.md).
+- A Microsoft Fabric tenant account with an active subscription.
+Create an account for free.

-- A workspace is created and isn't the default My Workspace
+- Make sure you have a Microsoft Fabric enabled Workspace.

 ## Go to Manage gateways to create connection